News & Trending Investing News

 jetcityimage/Adobe berkshire hathaway homeservices office

-Warren Buffett is CEO of Berkshire Hathaway and is estimated to be the 10th richest person in the world.
+Warren Buffett is Chairman and CEO of Berkshire Hathaway and is estimated to be the 10th richest person in the world.
 His investment strategy is based on value investing, a paradigm fueled by purchasing underpriced securities.

 That usually means he believes the stock is worth more than the current market pricing when he makes a big move.